-Anti-Redness Minty Green Smoothie (Adult and teen acne)
+- Anti-Redness Minty Green Smoothie (Adult & teen acne):

 Cools and heals damaged, red skin with potent anti-inflammatory, antioxidant and hydrating properties.
 Suitable for all skin types to treat red, puffy or acne inflamed skin.
 Ideal for both adult and teen acne as a spot treatment for breakouts.